 What was it all about?

-This investment provided funding into an existing Rural R&D for Profit program, to ensure that additional year of field work could be conducted.
+This investment provided funding into an existing Rural R&D for Profit program, to ensure that an additional year of fieldwork could be conducted.
 This project collected and disseminated information needed to design meaningful action to enhance pollination security and resilience for farmers of pollination dependent crops.

 The project team conducted field research to develop: